Utilities, Government Regulations and Energy Investment Arbitrations

 In addition to the ever-changing landscape of supply and demand, and new opportunities for investment globally, the structures underlying the utilities industries have seen fundamental transformation through privatisation programmes.
 Whereas in the past, large state-controlled monopolies controlled utilities from power generation to retail distribution and supply, many countries have dissolved state-controlled structures in favour of privatised services subject to government regulation.
 Such privatisations have been undertaken for a number of reasons: whether to swell public coffers from privatisation proceeds, increase investment and improve the quality of public services, or relieve the public purse from unsustainable debt burdens.

 Foreign investors in utilities face unique problems of regulatory risk and government interference.
 Privatisation does not cause governments to relinquish intervention.
-For example, utilities require the long-term government administration of safety and quality standards and pricing formulae that do not have a counterpart in competitive industries.
+Utilities require the long-term government administration of safety and quality standards, as well as tariff-fixing and pricing formulae that do not have a counterpart in competitive industries.

 Private investors in the utilities sector normally enter into long-term contracts – indeed, it is not uncommon to see 30 or even 50-year concession contracts for transport or distribution of gas or electricity.
 This timescale recognises the need for long-term amortisation of heavy up-front investments often needed from private investors to bring a utility back from decades of under-investment by the state.
 The way in which foreign investors and host governments identify and allocate business and regulatory risk during the life of these contracts thus becomes essential, particularly where the host state of the investment faces political and economic instability.